Merton Social Prescribing Programme Evaluation

 A logic model for the programme was formulated and worked as a guide for our evaluation.

 We looked at the processes involved in the development of the programme, its impact and potential.
 Patient data was collected from the GP database EMIS and the Outcomes STAR- a health and wellbeing questionnaire that patients completed at each visit.
 We engaged with a range of stakeholders including referring services, providers, and patients engaged in the programme about their experiences of the programme and views on the following: pathway, access to engagement, communication and data transfer and scalability.

 Additionally, we observed the Social Prescribing interventions at the beginning of the pilot and towards the end of the pilot to feedback on the behaviour change conversations.

 We produced three formative reports and one final summative report which looked at the pathway as described by interviewees and included opportunities and recommendations for enhancing that pathway when upscaling the programme.
 We also included an overview of the demographics of who were engaged in the programme and a statistical analysis of the impact on the programme.

 Our final evaluation, published in July 2018 was highly celebrated across the Social Prescribing community in the UK.
-We have been commissioned to continue this evaluation for the 2nd year and will be including a wider evaluation on the impact of the types of voluntary support accessed by patients.

 An update of this evaluation for the whole of Merton was completed in August 2021.
 This can be found here: Merton social prescribing evaluation report